-Columbus Disability Discrimination Attorneys
+Columbus Ohio Disability Discrimination Attorneys

-Our Columbus disability discrimination attorneys regularly handle cases where employees with disabilities are mistreated by their employers.
+Our Columbus Ohio disability discrimination attorneys regularly handle cases where employees with disabilities are mistreated by their employers.

 If you suffer from a mental or physical impairment (which constitutes a disability), your employer is required by law to engage in the interactive process to determine what accommodations you need.
 In addition, your employer must make reasonable accommodations to allow you to work.
 If your employer fires you or takes other adverse action against you because of your disability, even though you are capable of performing the essential functions of your job with or without reasonable accommodation, you may have a legal claim and should contact our Columbus disability discrimination attorneys.
-You have rights to reasonable accommodations and our Columbus disability discrimination attorneys can handle your case.
+You have rights to reasonable accommodations and our Columbus Ohio disability discrimination lawyers can handle your case.

 The Americans with Disabilities Act (ADA) prohibits employers from discriminating against employees with disabilities in all aspects of employment, including but not limited to: